Paulsboro High School: 1,000 wins

 On February 2, 2011, Paulsboro became just the third high school in history to accumulate 1,000 wins.
 It joined Granite City High School (Granite City, Illinois) and Vacaville High School (Vacaville, California) in the 1,000-win club.
-Head coach Paul Morina, who is still the coach as of the 2016–17 season, reached his 606th victory as coach with a win against Haddonfield Memorial High School in January 2015, breaking the South Jersey record; From the time he became coach in 2016 until he set the win record, Morina had won 28 sectional titles and went on to win 25 group championships.

 37-year conference unbeaten streak

 Paulsboro High School's wrestling team had a streak of 307 consecutive victories against Colonial Conference opponents.
 The streak started in 1971 when Haddon Township High School had handed them their last conference loss.
 It would be nearly four decades until Collingswood High School was responsible for halting the streak on January 16, 2008, with a 28–22 decision over the Red Raiders.
 Paulsboro had won 25 consecutive state championships in Group I until 2008 when they lost early in the state tournament.
 According to the National Federation of State High School Associations, that streak was the longest in the entire nation at the time, and only three other teams have won more state championships overall than Paulsboro.